Local Haze application for iPhone by HumanLogic, displaying air quality sensor confidence ratings. Available for free on the Apple App Store.

 Local Haze solves this problem by delivering accuracy data in the form of confidence ratings for air quality readings from local outdoor air sensors.
 Local Haze aggregates quality-controlled crowdsourced air quality data and public air quality data and delivers an easy to understand sensor reading confidence value delivered to any iPhone.
 In a few seconds a sensor’s reading and a confidence rating in that reading can be easily understood “at-a-glance” via a user experience understandable by a wide range of consumers.
 More detailed data about sensor readings is available with a tap.

-With Local Haze I set out to design an experience for presenting a quantitative data source — in this case air quality — in an easy to understand format that does not require the user to possess heavy quantitative skills.
-I wanted to see if it was possible to design a qualitative experience, even an emotional one that could abstract the underlying quantitative data into an easily consumable “on-the-go” experience.
-I was also curious as to whether a design solution could be found to deliver an air quality reading experience that a typical consumer would consider trustworthy.
+With Local Haze the HumanLogic team set out to design an experience for presenting a quantitative data source — in this case air quality — in an easy to understand format that does not require the user to possess heavy quantitative skills.
+We wanted to see if it was possible to design a qualitative experience, even an emotional one that could abstract the underlying quantitative data into an easily consumable “on-the-go” experience.
+We were also curious as to whether a design solution could be found to deliver an air quality reading experience that a typical consumer would consider trustworthy.

 Trust is important in data-centric experiences.
-Some of my recent work has been challenging because I have been tasked with delivering good user experiences in situations where the underlying data is inaccurate, or its accuracy is questionable.
+Some of my our work has been challenging because we have been tasked with delivering good user experiences in situations where the underlying data is inaccurate, or its accuracy is questionable.
 Perceived inaccuracy of data does not help build trust with users — it often leads to distrust.

-In this project, I aimed to address some of the challenges of perceived data uncertainty while trying to improve the heuristics that lead to increased “data confidence” for the end user.
+In this project, we aimed to address some of the challenges of perceived data uncertainty while trying to improve the heuristics that lead to increased “data confidence” for the end user.

 REQUIREMENTS AND FEATURES

-I began the design process by defining and prioritizing requirements for the Local Haze app using Agile development methods, defining use cases, writing user stories and elaborating on features for the MVP version of the app.
+We began the design process by defining and prioritizing requirements for the Local Haze app using Agile development methods, defining use cases, writing user stories and elaborating on features for the MVP version of the app.
 We used Bitbucket to maintain the backlog of stories, and prioritized development into sprints.
 While documenting near term features we also included the roadmap of intended features over the next 18 months.
-I believe it’s important in product planning to be cognizant of roadmap features to avoid designing user experience solutions that do not scale and enable adaptation when requirements change.
+We believe this approach to planning allows avoid designing user experience solutions that do not scale and enable adaptation when requirements change.

 We defined one user persona — an Air Quality Enthusiast.
 This persona featured such characteristics such as a high degree of motivation to track air quality through public environmental data sources and a tendency to purchase home air quality tracking devices connected to a home network.
 The requirements included an easy-to-understand view of the air quality data and associated confidence as well as the ability to drill down and see the technical details of the data.